vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

 `generate_center` to return the same context in a list of lists (a matrix).
 You would want to accomplish this without numpy.

+Overall, I continue to be astounded by what relatively simple ideas plus some programming can come up with.
+This is what makes the practice such a rewarding thing to do.
 That's all for now, have fun!
 Rawr!